-There were no trends in freshwater flow in either the Pamunkey or Mattaponi rivers.
-Although there was an improving trend in total suspended solids, water quality conditions above the fall-line in the Pamunkey River appear to be degrading overall as indicated by the increasing trends in flow adjusted concentrations of nitrogen and phosphorus observed at the fall-line station at Hanover.
-There were no trends in water quality parameters at the fall-line station in the Mattaponi River (Table 5).
+There were no trends in freshwater flow in either the Pamunkey or Mattaponi rivers (p>0.01; seasonal Kendall test).
+Water quality conditions above the fall-line in the Pamunkey River appear to be degrading as indicated by the increasing trends in flow adjusted concentrations of nitrogen and phosphorus parameters observed at the fall-line station near Hanover.
+In contrast, water quality above the fall-line in the Mattaponi appears to be improving as indicated by the improving trends in both total nitrogen and nitrate-nitrite concentrations observed near Beulahville (Table 5).

-Status of nitrogen parameters was fair or good in most segments .
-Status of phosphorus parameters was good in the Upper Pamunkey River (PMKTF), the Upper Mattaponi River (MPNTF) and Mobjack Bay (MOBPH) but generally fair or poor in the lower segments of the Pamunkey and Mattaponi (PMKOH and MPNOH) as well as the Middle and Lower York River (YRKMH and YRKPH) (Figure 16).
+Status of nitrogen parameters was fair or good in all segments .
+Status of phosphorus parameters was good in the Upper Pamunkey River (PMKTF), the Upper Mattaponi River (MPNTF) and Mobjack Bay (MOBPH) but fair in the lower segments of the Pamunkey and Mattaponi (PMKOH and MPNOH) and the Lower York River (YRKMH and YRKPH).
+Status of phosphorus parameters in the Middle York River (YRKMH) was generally poor (Figure 16).
 Status of surface chlorophyll a was good in the Pamunkey River and Mattaponi River segments, but fair in remaining segments.
-Status of total suspended solids was poor or fair in most segments except in the Upper Pamunkey River and the Upper Mattaponi River where status was good.
+Status of total suspended solids was poor or fair in most segments except in the Upper Pamunkey River (PMKTF), the Upper Mattaponi River (MPNTF) and Mobjack Bay (MOBPH) where it was generally good.
 Status of secchi depth was poor in all segments of the York River except in the upper segments of the Pamunkey and Mattaponi rivers where it was fair and good, respectively.
 Status of Summer bottom dissolved oxygen was good or fair in all segments (Figure 17).

-Degrading long-term or post 1994 trends in surface and/or bottom nitrogen parameters were detected in all segments except Mobjack Bay (MOBPH) where improving trends in total nitrogen were detected and in the Upper Mattaponi (MPNTF) were no trends in nitrogen were detected.
-Degrading long term trends were detected in phosphorus parameters in the Lower Mattaponi River (MPNOH), and the Middle York River (YRKMH) while in the Upper Pamunkey River (PMKTF) both improving and degrading trends were observed in phosphorus parameters.
-Improving post 1994 trends in surface and bottom dissolved inorganic phosphorus were detected in the Upper Mattaponi River (MPNTF) (Figure 16).
-Degrading trends were detected for surface chlorophyll a in the Lower York River (YRKPH) and Mobjack Bay (MOBPH), for bottom total suspended solids in the Middle

-York River (YRKMH) and Lower York River (YRKPH) and for secchi depth in the Upper Mattaponi River (MPNTF), the Lower York River (YRKPH) and Mobjack Bay (MOBPH).
-Improving trends were detected in surface and bottom total suspended solids and Summer bottom dissolved oxygen in Mobjack Bay (MOBPH) (Figure 17).
+Degrading long-term or post method change trends in surface and/or bottom nitrogen parameters were detected in all segments except Mobjack Bay (MOBPH) where improving trends in both total and dissolved inorganic nitrogen were detected.
+Degrading long term trends were detected in surface or bottom total phosphorus in the Upper and Lower Pamunkey River (PMKTF and PMKOH) and the Middle York River (YRKMH).
+Post method change improving trends in surface and bottom dissolved inorganic phosphorus were detected in the Upper Pamunkey River (PMKTF) and Upper Mattaponi River (MPNTF) (Figure 16).
+A degrading trend in surface chlorophyll a was detected in the Lower York River (YRKPH).
+Degrading trends in bottom total suspended solids were detected in the Middle York River (YRKPH).
+Degrading trends in bottom total suspended solids were detected in the Middle York River (YRKPH) and Lower York River (YRKPH) while improving trends in both surface and bottom total suspended solids were detected in Mobjack Bay (MOBPH).
+Degrading trends in secchi depth were detected in all segments of the York River (YRKMH).
+An improving trend in Summer bottom dissolved oxygen was detected in Mobjack Bay (MOBPH) (Figure 17).